Perfecting Periodic Trajectory Tracking: Model Predictive Control with a Periodic Observer ($\Pi$-MPC): Introduction

 A similar observation has been made in the context of setpoint tracking.
 Offset-free MPC schemes \cite{badgwellDisturbanceModelDesign2002, pannocchia2003, maederLinearOffsetfreeModel2009, pannocchiaOffsetfreeMPCExplained2015} `learn' only what is necessary to achieve the control task.
 The key idea is to augment the model and use a disturbance observer that estimates a constant offset to account for steady-state error.
 Thus, despite using a simplified model, the MPC can achieve exact convergence -- but only to a desired setpoint.

 \textbf{Statement of Contributions:} In this work, we propose an extension of offset-free MPC that asymptotically achieves zero tracking error for general periodic reference signals, i.e., perfect tracking, despite a large model mismatch.
 Our contributions are as follows: \begin{enumerate} \item We present the design of a linear observer to estimate a periodic disturbance that captures model mismatch throughout the period.
-The observer ensures that the model's output predictions match measurements from the real system upon convergence. \item We incorporate these estimated disturbances in a simple tracking MPC and provide sufficient conditions to theoretically guarantee that the scheme achieves zero tracking error asymptotically. \item While the initial presentation considers linear prediction models, we show how the method can be applied to nonlinear models and formulate a simple nonlinear MPC scheme that also achieves exact periodic tracking. \item Lastly, we validate our approach through \begin{enumerate} \item Finite Element Method (FEM) simulations on a 9768-dim. soft robot using an MPC based on a learned 6-dim. linear model (Fig.~\ref{fig:titlefig}A), \item hardware experiments on a miniature race car using nonlinear MPC based on a simple kinematic bicycle model (Fig.~\ref{fig:titlefig}B). \end{enumerate} Despite the use of simple models, our method consistently yields minimal tracking errors in both scenarios. \end{enumerate}
+The observer ensures that the model's output predictions match measurements from the real system upon convergence. \item We incorporate these estimated disturbances in a simple tracking MPC and provide sufficient conditions to theoretically guarantee that the scheme achieves zero tracking error asymptotically. \item While the initial presentation considers linear prediction models, we show how the method can be applied to nonlinear models and formulate a simple nonlinear MPC scheme that also achieves exact periodic tracking. \item Lastly, we validate our approach through \begin{enumerate} \item Finite Element Method (FEM) simulations on a 9768-dim. soft robot using an MPC based on a learned 6-dim. linear model (Fig.~\ref{fig:titlefig}A), \item hardware experiments on a miniature race car using nonlinear MPC based on a simple kinematic bicycle model (Fig.~\ref{fig:titlefig}B). \end{enumerate} Despite the use of simple models, our method consistently achieves significantly lower tracking errors, reducing them by factors ranging from 4 to over 5000 compared to baseline MPC. \end{enumerate}

 \textbf{Related Work:} The field of control theory has extensively explored the estimation and rejection of periodic disturbances.
 Frameworks like Iterative Learning Control (ILC) \cite{ahn2007} and Repetitive Control (RC) \cite{li2004} can improve tracking accuracy by `learning' from past errors \cite{wang2009}.
 ILC is tailored for scenarios where systems undergo a state reset with each new operation cycle, whereas RC is designed for systems continuously transitioning across cycles.